erichoffert/sstockv2api/README.md

 # sstockv2api
-JavaScript API - input form to enter client ID and client secret along with keywords to search images and video
+JavaScript API for media search - input client ID and client secret along with keywords to search images, video, and music

+# Adapted from public code example